metaleap/gerbil-lsp/lsp/notes.md

   - optionally, if exciting-and-feasible:
     - `'type-def` (location of the defstruct/defclass/iface of a type-annotated ident)
     - `'iface-impl`
-      - if on interface or interface method: known implicit implementations of that
+      - if on interface def-or-ref or interface method def-or-ref: known implicit implementations of that interface or method
-      - if on class or class method: interfaces or interface methods implicitly implemented by that
+      - if on class def-or-ref or class method def-or-ref: interfaces or interface methods implicitly implemented by that
     - any others later on if & as they come to mind in the community

 Results: